 Marijuana is a mix of green and brown leaves, flowers, stems and seeds from the hemp plant Cannabis sativa.
 The leaves contain a mind-altering chemical called delta-9-tetrahydrocannabinol, more commonly known as THC.

-According to the National Institute on Drug Abuse, a part of the National Institutes of Health, marijuana is the most common illicit drug used in the US, with young adults having the highest prevalence of use.
+According to the National Institute on Drug Abuse, a part of the National Institutes of Health, marijuana is the

 The drug can cause a number of short- and long-term effects, but it most commonly affects a person’s heart and mental health.